CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # 💡 GitHub Actions Context expression

-# This is not a shell variable, but a value replaced by GitHub Actions during the YAML parsing phase
+# This is not a shell variable, but replaced by GitHub Actions during YAML parsing

-# ⚠ Will fail if executed locally or outside of GitHub Actions environment
+# ⚠ Running locally or outside GitHub Actions will fail

 # 🔗 https://docs.github.com/en/actions/learn-github-actions/contexts#github-context